A preschool child pressing a heavy bean bag while clipping a decorated paper cup to the side with a clothespin.

 4. 04

-Unclip the cups, set them beside the bean bag, and play another round.
+Unclip the cups and start another round.

 Safety Check